What is RTP and why understand it

 - 4. In reviews from casinos or gaming bloggers

-Important: Some casinos can run the same game with different RTPs (for example, 94% or 96%).
+Important: some casinos may run the same game with different RTPs (e.g. 94% or 96%).
 Check the version!

 How to use RTP in practice